RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 ### Station Creation

-This is an example of creating a Station.
-It is recommended to use [DataWindow](..)
+This is an example of creating a Station without any data.
+It is recommended to use [DataWindow](..) when you have data to create a Station.

 ```python
 from redvox.common.station import Station